ARDG-NRAO/LibRA/README.md

 interferometric telescopes.
-The primary target users are research groups (R&D groups at observatories, at university departments) and individual researchers (faculty, students, post-docs) who may benefit from a software system with prodiction-quality implementation of the core algorithms which are also easy to use, deploy locally and modify as necessary.
-Therefore, a strong requirement deriving this work is to keep the interface simple, the software stack shallow and software dependency graph small.
+The primary target users are research groups (R&D groups at observatories, at university departments) and individual researchers (faculty, students, post-docs) who may benefit from a software system with production-quality implementation of the core algorithms which are also easy to use, deploy locally and modify as necessary.
+Therefore, a strong requirement driving this work is to keep the interface simple, the software stack shallow and software dependency graph small.